In this section you will find...

 Nip things in the bud.
 Address matters early (and you can often do this informally) to stop matters escalating.
 For example, speaking to an employee informally (but clearly) about their timekeeping may correct the problem.
 See 'avoiding disciplinary action' for further guidance.

-Use informal procedures first where possible (and appropriate) such as informally speaking to the employee or using 'improvement notices'.
+Use informal procedures first where possible (and appropriate) such as informally speaking to the employee or using 'File Notes for Improvement'.

 If an informal approach does not work OR the matter is more serious and cannot be dealt with informally, use the formal disciplinary procedure - but make sure you follow each step (see below for a model procedure and also template letters).